hanami/guides/content/v2.0/introduction/getting-started.md

 ```

 <p class="alpha">
-  Notice that we also leverage dependency injection here.
+  Notice that we also leverage dependency injection here.<br/>
   We strongly encourage it in Hanami applications.

-  We'll add a section later about it later 🙂
+We'll add a section later about it later 🙂<br/>
 </p>

 Now our tests specify two alternative scenarios: our original happy path, and a new scenario in which validations fail.